-The Nature Champions Summit (NCS) will take place on April 24-25, 2019 in Montreal, Quebec, Canada.
+The Nature Champions Summit (NCS) took place on April 24-25, 2019 in Montreal, Quebec, Canada.
 The goal of the NCS is to build a high-ambition coalition to advance global nature protection.
-This event explores nature conservation efforts and focuses on strategies for mitigating biodiversity loss and maintaining crucial carbon stores.
-It will address on-the-ground solutions to make biodiversity healthier and more resilient.
-The summit will specifically highlight Indigenous leadership and the role of various levels of government to forge a new biodiversity conservation agenda.
+This event explored nature conservation efforts and focuses on strategies for mitigating biodiversity loss and maintaining crucial carbon stores.
+It addressed solutions to make biodiversity healthier and more resilient.
+The summit specifically highlighted Indigenous leadership and the roles various levels of government can play in forging a new biodiversity conservation agenda.

-NCS will bring together philanthropists, business leaders, non-governmental organizations, United Nations agencies, Indigenous leaders and environment ministers from around the world.
+NCS brought together philanthropists, business leaders, non-governmental organizations, United Nations agencies, Indigenous leaders and environment ministers from around the world.
 Participants will showcase commitments and develop new partnerships for advancing nature protection.

 Key Themes of the NCS

 - Identifying and overcoming barriers to nature protection

 - Indigenous partnerships and incorporating Indigenous wisdom in stewardship activities

 - The intersection of nature, oceans and climate change